 Each major participating in the forensic science program has defined a curriculum for a four-year course of study with required and elective forensic science courses.
 An approved program of study in forensic science culminates with a baccalaureate degree in a major with a certificate verifying completion of the forensic science program.

-For students entering University of the Sciences in Fall 2012 the following curricular requirements, based on standards set by the Forensic Science Education Programs Accreditation Commission of the American Academy of Forensic Sciences, must be met.
-Current students should refer to their advisor for their curricula.
+For students entering University of the Sciences in Fall 2015 the following curricular requirements, based on standards set by the Forensic Science Education Programs Accreditation Commission of the American Academy of Forensic Sciences, must be met.
+Other students should refer to their advisor for their curricula.

 Required Natural Science Core Courses

 General Biology I, II or Introductory Biology I, II

 General Chemistry I, II or Principles of Chemistry I, II